processism/processism.github.io/questions-challenges.md

 3. **Empirical Basis**: These patterns emerged from systematic analysis, not wishful thinking.

-4. **Universal Presence**: They appear across all domains we've examined without exception.
+4. **Universal Presence**: They appear across all domains I've examined without exception.

 The "too good to be true" feeling might actually be recognition of having found something genuinely fundamental.